-So you’ve got your yoga leggings, your yoga mat, and the time to stretch it out on the floor of your living room or in a group class.
+So you’ve got your yoga leggings, mat, and the time to stretch it out on the floor of your living room or in a group class.
 But… you’re just not quite sure how to start, or what to do.
 Sound familiar?

 Taking the leap into yoga can sometimes seem like an intimidating, illusive or even flat out unapproachable exercise—especially if you don’t know how to begin your practice.
 Luckily, the perks of yoga are super simple and are just a couple breaths away—literally.
 Here are some manageable steps to making your beginning practice that much more rewarding.

 Leave all your assumptions and expectations at the door.
 Yoga is for every body at every level.
 The very basis of yoga is about breathing and meditation – not unlocking levels of complicated poses or competing against yourself or your neighbor.
 You may get into funky poses and deep stretches down the road, but start out by focusing on what your body can do, which is pretty impressive.